Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Flashlight

 We demonstrate Flashlight's approach using the vanilla attention in Eq~\ref{eq:attention}. \flashlight{} automatically fuses the entire sequence of vanilla attention in Listing~\ref{lst:attn} into a single monolithic Triton kernel.
 This kernel executes the computation in a single pass over the input data, where each thread block computes tiles of the dot-product $S = QK^\top/\sqrt{d}$, applies the "online" softmax to each tile via a fused max-reduction and rescaled accumulation, and multiplies the resulting softmax output with the corresponding tiles of $V$.

 Section~\ref{subsec:unified-ir} describes the unified reduction IR in TorchInductor that enables expressing the loops of matrix multiplications like $QK^\top$.
 Section~\ref{subsec:fusion-dim-demotion} describes structural fusion of matrix multiplications with simple reductions by demoting dimensions to fuse the $max()$ operation in $softmax()$ with the preceding $QK^\top$.
 Section~\ref{subsec:alg-reduction} describes the semantics of algebraic transformation of reductions that generalizes the transformation of the stable softmax algorithm to the online softmax algorithm.
 We use this in TorchInductor to semantically fuse operations like $\mathrm{softmax}\bigl(QK^\top/\sqrt{d}\bigr)$ in Section~\ref{subsec:fusion-alg-reduction}.
 Section~\ref{subsec:fusion-tiling} describes structural fusion of tiled loops while eliminating small dimensions and Section~\ref{subsec:logical-grid} describes ways to accomplish this in TorchInductor using logical grid dimensions.
 This would fuse consecutive matrix multiplication operations like $\mathrm{softmax}\bigl(QK^\top/\sqrt{d}\bigr)V$.
+We discuss some implementation details specific to \texttt{torch.compile} in Section~\ref{subsec:pytorch-impl-detail}.
 Finally, we discuss the generality, flexibility, and trade-offs of Flashlight and compare it with FlexAttention (Section~\ref{subsec:trade-offs}).